Outdoor concerts and music festivals heat up summer venues

 “It’s a bigger festival, which creates a lot of new opportunities for us to grow,” Justin says, predicting that attendance may top 150,000 people.
-“We have a better starting point and platform now to grow each of the pillars of
+“We have a better starting point and platform now to grow each of the pillars of the festival.”

-Festival goers can expect expanded culinary and art programs this year.
+Festival-goers can expect expanded culinary and art programs this year.